Community Mobility Ready-to-Launch Grants

-- Assist communities in piloting innovative transportation solutions that help low-income, elderly, and underserved community members to become more fully engaged in economic opportunities, improve their health and well-being, and/or become more integrated into their community
+- Allow communities to pilot an innovative transportation solution that will allow underserved community members to become more fully engaged in economic opportunities, improve their health and well-being, and/or become more integrated into their community

-- Provide communities with technical assistance throughout the pilot phase
+- Provide communities with technical assistance throughout this pilot phase

-- Assist community-based teams in preparing to seek funding for a full-scale roll-out of their solutions
+- Assist communities in preparing to seek funding for a full-scale roll-out of their solutions

 Funds may be used for activities such as: